 was celebrated in June 2017 at the Biblioteca Nacional de España

-, Madrid.
-The fourth edition, in June 2018, had one more session at Biblioteca Marqués de Valdecilla
+, the Seminar had one more session at Biblioteca Marqués de Valdecilla

 (UCM), aside from the one at BNE.
-This will be also the format of the forthcoming fifth edition
+The sixth edition was held online

 A few years ago I began to write a blog

-in which I am trying to spread both my research and my teaching to the general public, for I consider essential the popularization of the research done as a logical counterweight to the scientific investigations I am currently doing.
+in which I am trying to spread both my research and my teaching to the general public, for I consider essential the popularization of my research as a counterweight to its scientific essence.